 - Zero waste reduces plastic pollution in our oceans

 - Zero waste decreases the use of fossil fuels and polluting toxins

 - What can you do to help the environment?

 Zero waste reduces energy-related emissions

-Burning more and more fossil fuels to create energy warms up our planet, and it pollutes our air and water.
+Burning more and more fossil fuels to create energy warms up our planet, and pollutes our air and water.

 When we use less fossil fuel-generated energy, we create less pollution.
 The standard practices of zero waste, which are refusing, reusing, reducing, and recycling, are an effective way to save energy and reduce air and water pollution.